kxk302/MACS2/README.txt

    This shell script creates a "_intersect.bed" file for each chromosome in the same random folder as the peaks file. <PeaksFolder> parameter value is "./output".
-As for <NonBDNAFolder> parameter value, set it to './nonb' and copy the non-B DNA annotations files from 'All-Non-B-DNA-Annotations' collection in Galaxy history below:
+As for <NonBDNAFolder> parameter value, create a directory called './nonb' and copy the non-B DNA annotations files from 'All-Non-B-DNA-Annotations' collection in Galaxy history below.
+Pass the full path of 'nonb' folder as the second argument.

    https://usegalaxy.org/u/kaivan/h/pdal-seq-non-b-dna-annotations